Kitchen Cupboard and Drawer Organization

 Today there’s one more post on my kitchen!

 It’s all about organizing the cupboards and drawers.
-I’ll show you where I store everything, the best places to put things that make sense and how I put everything away.
+I’ll show you where I store everything, the best places to put things that make sense and how I put everything away in my kitchen.

 I’ve always kept every kitchen in every house or apartment I’ve lived in like that.
 Always organized.
 If I had a tiny kitchen, I would take over a hall closet to store not as frequently used items but I always kept everything that I would use regularly.
 Everything in its place.
 It makes like so much easier!